1. OUR OBJECTIVE:

 7. LINKS TO THIRD PARTY WEBSITES:

-8. RULES OF THE PROCESSING OF PERSONAL DATA COLLECTED IN CONNECTION WITH A CONTRACT:
+8. PRINCIPLES OF PROCESSING OF PERSONAL DATA COLLECTED IN CONNECTION WITH REGISTRATION (OPEN ACCOUNT) ON A SUBPAGE HTTPS://MEDIABANK.WARSAWTOUR.PL OR LICENSE AGREEMENT CONCLUDED THROUGH THE PORTAL:

-a) we will process your data for the purposes of the performance of the concluded licence contract, to handle your requests and questions, and to execute and defend legal claims, including claims of third parties;
+We will process your data for the purposes of the performance of the concluded license contract, to provide the service of the Media Bank, to handle your requests and questions, and to execute and defend legal claims, including claims of third parties.

 - a contract concluded between you and us – personal data processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract (Article 6(1)(b) of the GDPR);